Dr. Ron's Ultra-Pure

 The Cal/Mag-Taurate formula was created for those concerned with heart health as well as bone health.
 Taurine is an important heart health nutrient and magnesium-taurate is the best absorbed form of magnesium.
 Both formulas are excellent bone support forumalas, with the original formula containing more calcium.

-What is the difference between Fermented Cod Liver Oil and Krill Oil?
+What is the difference between Cod Liver Oil and Krill Oil?
 Should I take both?

-What dosages of Fermented Cod Liver Oil, X-Factor Butter Oil, Cod Liver Oil / Butter Oil Blend, and Vitamin K2 do you recommend?
+What dosages of Cod Liver Oil, Butter Oil and ghee, and Vitamin K2 do you recommend?
 What about Krill Oil?

-It is important to balance fermented cod liver oil, butter oil and vitamin K2.
+It is important to balance cod liver oil, butter oil and ghee and vitamin K2.
 These are the amounts that I think are appropriate for most people as maximum doses:

-- Krill Oil- 1 or 2 capsules daily for most people.
+- Krill Oil - 1 or 2 capsules daily for most people.
+Please include a link here for Krill Oil.

 When is the best time to take my supplements?